grantwill74/notes-on-algorithm-design/slides/module_1_1/module_1_1.md

 If you later get in trouble, either with grades or with class policy, you cannot use "I never read the syllabus" as an excuse without admitting to academic dishonesty.

 Please forgive the litigousness with which I am treating this subject.
 The rest of the class won't be like this, I promise.
 I just really need you to read the syllabus, especially because it's so different from previous semesters'.
-The whole standards-based grading is completely new for me.
+The whole standards-based grading is completely new for me and for many of you.

 ---
 <!-- _class: questions invert -->